 Multiple nominators for a candidate are allowed; however, it is often suggested that they collaborate so as to submit a more robust package for the nominee.

-Nominations for the Franklin Lecture can be submitted to the Atmospheric and Space Electricity Section President, Timothy Lang.
+Nominations for the Franklin Lecture can be submitted to the Atmospheric and Space Electricity Section President, Morris Cohen.

 The Franklin Lecturer is chosen from among the nominees by a committee (chair TBA) charged with the broad evaluation of the candidates, including but not limited to the nomination packages.
 Committee members are not eligible to submit nominations.
-More information is available at the AGU Honors Program page or contact Timothy Lang with questions.
+More information is available at the AGU Honors Program page or contact Morris Cohen with questions.